 During a recent expansion to our offices here at Hull Forest Products, we had the fun of choosing what kind of floor we would lay down.
 Ah, the perks of being a sawmill!
 We chose Curly Birch, and we videotaped the installation, sanding, and finishing.
 We have a talented team here at HFP, and our flooring consultant Greg Anderson (who installed hardwood floors in a previous career) installed the floor.
 Another one of our floor experts, Jon Ramos, coordinated the video so you could learn about the process.
 Enjoy!

 Looking for prefinished wide plank flooring?
 Perhaps you don’t have the time or patience for a site-finished floor, but you want the durability and quality of a site-finished floor.
-Our prefinished wide plank flooring fits the bill.
+All of our wood floors are available either unfinished or prefinished.

 We can accommodate wide board and long board orders and every floor is custom finished with your choice of stain color and sheen level.
 The finishes are environmentally friendly and there is no off-gassing on site.
 This could quite possibly be the easiest floor installation you’ll ever know.